Skip to main content

 Anything that increases your chance of getting a disease is called a risk factor.
 A risk factor does not necessarily cause the disease, it just increases the probability of getting the disease.

-Risk factors for bile duct cancer include:
+Risk factors for cholangiocarcinoma include:

-• Primary sclerosing cholangitis ( a disease in which the bile ducts progressively become scarred and then get blocked)
+• Primary sclerosing cholangitis (a disease in which the bile ducts progressively become scarred and then get blocked)

-• Ulcerative colitis and Crohn disease(Inflammation of the large intestine)
+• Ulcerative colitis and Crohn disease (Inflammation of the large intestine)

 • Cysts of the bile duct (choledochal cyst)